Understanding panic attacks: Symptoms and treatment

 Panic disorder may begin after a serious illness or accident, the death of a close friend, separation from the family, or the birth of a baby.
 Attacks may also accompany the use of mind-altering drugs.
 Most often, however, a panic attack comes "out of the blue".
 It may even begin during sleep.

 Some medical problems and medications can cause panic attacks, including some antidepressants at high dosage.
-Panic disorder that begins after age 40 suggests depression or another underlying medical health disorder.
+Panic disorder that begins after age 40 suggests depression or another underlying mental health disorder.

 What are the symptoms of a panic attack?